-The z114 uses InfiniBand as the internal interconnect protocol to drive I/O drawers and CPC to CPC connection.
-InfiniBand supports I/O bus infrastructure data rates up to 6 GBps.
+The z196 uses InfiniBand as the internal interconnect protocol to drive I/O cages and I/O drawers and CPC to CPC connection.
+InfiniBand supports I/O bus infrastructure data rate up to 6 GBps.

+Connectivity options:

-- ► Connectivity options: - The z114 can be connected to an extensive range of interfaces, such as ESCON, FICON/Fibre Channel Protocol for storage area network connectivity, 10 Gigabit Ethernet, Gigabit Ethernet, and 1000BASE-T Ethernet for LAN connectivity. - For CPC to CPC connection, z114 uses Parallel Sysplex InfiniBand (IFB) or InterSystem Channel (ISC)-3 coupling links. - ► Concurrent I/O upgrade
+- The z196 can be connected to an extensive range of interfaces such as ESCON, FICON/Fibre Channel Protocol for storage area network connectivity, 10 Gigabit Ethernet, Gigabit Ethernet, and 1000BASE-T Ethernet for local area network connectivity. - For CPC to CPC connection, z196 uses Parallel Sysplex InfiniBand (IFB) or ISC-3 coupling links.

+Concurrent I/O upgrade: